 What type of assistance will the broker provide?

 The broker will provide phone assistance, but not hands-on assistance.
 Once found eligible, the broker will assist with your choice of Community HealthChoices- Managed Care Organization.

 How will service determination occur?

-- The Community HealthChoices- Managed Care Organizations will conduct a “comprehensive needs assessment” for each of their enrollees to determine the type and amount of home and community based services or nursing facility they will authorize.
+- The Community HealthChoices- Managed Care Organizations will conduct a “comprehensive needs assessment” for each of their enrollees to inform the type and amount of home and community-based services or nursing facility they will authorize.

 - After a “comprehensive needs assessment,” you and your service coordinator will develop a “Person-Centered Service Plan.”

 - The plan will be submitted to Community HealthChoices- Managed Care Organization for review.